Crohn’s disease is a type of inflammatory bowel disease (IBD). It affects the digestive tract and causes diarrhea, abdominal pain, and weight loss.

 - bleeding in the digestive system

-- anemia, leading to pale skin, faintness, and other symptoms
+- anemia, which can cause pale skin, faintness, and other health problems

 - skin tags

-As the disease progresses, a child may experience:
+As the condition progresses, a child may experience:

 - obstruction of the large intestine, leading to constipation, cramping, and vomiting

-- lesions in or around the mouth, which affect 40% of children with the disease
+- lesions in or around the mouth, which affect 40% of children with the condition

-- painful, small, raised, red bumps on the skin, especially on the shins
+- painful small raised bumps on the skin, of different color than one’s usual skin tone, especially on the shins

 - burning or itching in the eyes due to inflammation

 Other conditions and complications